About the Calculator

 • The estimated yield loss value for purple seed stain in New York is due to dockage from low quality seed in 2021-2022.

-• The estimated yield loss values for Diaporthe (Phomopsis) complex from New York and Ontario are due to dockage from low quality seed in 2021-2022.
+• The estimated yield loss values for Diaporthe (Phomopsis) complex from New York and Ontario are due to dockage from low quality seed in 2021-2023 and 2021-2022, respectively.

 Wheat Diseases: